Rocket Lab: HASTE suborbital rocket

 Hypersonic Accelerator Suborbital Test Electron (HASTE) is a suborbital testbed launch vehicle derived from the Electron orbital rocket.
 HASTE provides flight test opportunities for hypersonic and suborbital system technology development.
 It successfully launched its first mission "Scout's Arrow" on 18 June 2023, for Leidos.

 HASTE has a payload capacity of 700 kg, double that of Electron.
 It can deploy payloads from 80 km altitude and higher.
 In 2024, two HASTE launches were planned.
-As of November 2023 Rocket Lab had contracted for at least six HASTE missions.
+As of March 2026, Rocket Lab had secured contracts for at least twenty HASTE missions to be launched up to 2030.